letsila/slim3-jwt-auth-example/README.md

 web token.

 ## Storage
-For simplicity sake, users informations are stored in a JSON file named users.json located at the root of the project.
+For simplicity sake, users credentials are stored in a JSON file named users.json located at the root of the project.
-A database containing a single table named tokens allows us to store the informations related to each token.
+A database containing a single table named tokens allows us to store each token related information.
 Database connexion is configured inside /src/dependencies.php.

 ## Routes